Are you in conflict or collaboration?

 Vulnerability

 My heart broke a little this week... and I ended up having “one of those days” all week...
 Today is one of those days.
 One of those days I wish the world would just stop.
 One of those days where I wish things could be different.
-One of those days...Read More
+One of those days that for just one second I want to change what isn’t.
+Yet, at the same time it is one of those days where seconds after...Read More

 Should